Ramsay MacDonald: In Opposition (1924–1929)

-Second government (1929–1931)
+Prime Minister (1929–1935)

-Second Labour government (1929–1931)
+Second term (1929–1931)

 The strong majority held by the Conservatives gave Baldwin a full term during which the government had to deal with the 1926 General Strike.
-Unemployment remained high but relatively stable at just over 10% and, apart from 1926, strikes were at a low level.
+Unemployment remained high but relatively stable at just over 10%, and apart from 1926, strikes were at a low level.
 At the May 1929 election, Labour won 288 seats to the Conservatives' 260, with 59 Liberals under Lloyd George holding the balance of power.
 MacDonald was increasingly out of touch with his supposedly safe Welsh seat at Aberavon; he largely ignored the district, and had little time or energy to help with its increasingly difficult problems regarding coal disputes, strikes, unemployment and poverty.
 The miners expected a wealthy man who would fund party operations, but he had no money.
 He disagreed with the increasingly radical activism of party leaders in the district, as well as the permanent agent, and the South Wales Mineworkers' Federation.
 He moved to Seaham Harbour in County Durham, a safer seat, to avoid a highly embarrassing defeat.

 Baldwin resigned and MacDonald again formed a minority government, with intermittent Liberal support.
 This time, MacDonald knew he had to concentrate on domestic matters.
 Arthur Henderson became Foreign Secretary, with Snowden again at the Exchequer.
 JH Thomas became Lord Privy Seal with a mandate to tackle unemployment, assisted by the young radical Oswald Mosley.
 Margaret Bondfield was appointed as Minister of Labour, becoming the first-ever woman cabinet minister.

-MacDonald's second government was in a stronger parliamentary position than his first, and in 1930 he was able to raise unemployment pay, pass an act to improve wages and conditions in the coal industry (i.e. the issues behind the General Strike) and pass the Housing Act 1930 which focused on slum clearances.
+MacDonald's second government was in a stronger parliamentary position than his first, and was able to introduce a number of progressive reforms.
+In 1930, for instance, it was able to raise unemployment pay, pass an act to improve wages and conditions in the coal industry (i.e. the issues behind the General Strike) and pass the Housing Act 1930 which focused on slum clearances.
 However, an attempt by the Education Minister Charles Trevelyan to introduce an act to raise the school-leaving age to 15 was defeated by opposition from Roman Catholic Labour MPs, who feared that the costs would lead to increasing local authority control over faith schools.

 In international affairs, he also convened the Round Table conferences in London with the political leaders of India, at which he offered them responsible government, but not independence or even Dominion status.
 In April 1930 he negotiated the London Naval Treaty, limiting naval armaments, with France, Italy, Japan, and the United States.
+Grants were also provided for colonial welfare through legislation introduced in 1929.